Hot Flashes & Nervous System Discharge

 Immune on high alert.
 Heat as friction signal.

-If heat comes in waves, is tied to stress, sleep, food, or emotion, and leaves you drenched but not sick — this is autonomic discharge, not infection.
+Heat that comes in waves — tied to stress, sleep, food, or emotion, leaving you drenched but not sick — is autonomic discharge.
+It mimics illness; it isn’t one.

 The Physiology Behind Hot Flashes